Azure/azqr/README.md

 Azure Quick Review (azqr) goal is to produce a high level assemesment of an Azure Subscription or Resource Group providing the following information for each Azure Service:

 * SLA: current expected SLA
-* Availability Zones: checks if the service is proytected against Zone failures.
+* Availability Zones: checks if the service is protected against Zone failures.
 * Private Endpoints: checks if the service uses Private Endpoints.
 * Diagnostic Settings: checks if there are Diagnostic Settings configured for the service.
 * CAF Naming convention: checks if the service follows [CAF Naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).